utsavkapoor/freecodecamp/README.md

 3. Wikipedia Viewer --> Single Page Application which returns a random Wikipedia Article.
 Search Icon Provides wikipedia articles related to the search Query.
 Wikipedia API was Used.

 4. Twitch JSON API --> Single Page Application which returns top 10 trending Twitch Channels.
 It can also show pre-defined channels.
 You can add new channels.
 It can show which channels are Online and Offline for pre-defined channels.
 Twitch API was used for this.

+Advanced Front End Development:

+1. Tic Tac Toe --> Single Page Application which lets you play tic tac toe game with computer with a reset option after a game is finished.